salesforce/lwc/packages/@lwc/engine/README.md

 # LWC Engine

-@lwc/engine is a private package that handles the run-time for `lwc`.
-This package shouldn't be used directly, as all usage should go through `lwc` instead.
+@lwc/engine is a private package that handles the runtime for LWC.
+Don't use this package directly; instead, use lwc.

 This packgage includes: